Markets brush off U.S. government shutdowns

 Investors expect nothing different from the shutdown that could begin on Saturday.

-“It’s more a political event than an economic one,” said Alessio de Longis, portfolio manager with OpperheimerFunds’ global multi-asset group in New York.
+“It’s more a political event than an economic one,” said Alessio de Longis, portfolio manager with OppenheimerFunds’ global multi-asset group in New York.
 “We have been in this situation before.”

 On Friday, Washington lawmakers and U.S. President Donald Trump were pushing against a midnight deadline to reach an agreement to keep the government open in the effort to avert a shutdown that last occurred more than four years ago.